 “You can connect with existing and potential customers through your Business Profile on Google Search and Maps through posts.
 You can create and share announcements, offers, new or popular items in stock, or event details directly with your customers.”

-I’m always surprised how many people skip over information from the horse’s mouth, and I do like to bookmark these resources to refer back to.
+I’m always surprised how many people skip over information that’s coming directly from the horse’s mouth.
+Personally, I do like to bookmark these resources to refer back to.
 Sometimes, when you notice changes to Google’s literature, it can give you a clue as to where Google is going with the feature, so keep your eyes peeled!

 Which business types are Google Posts available to?

 Much like Google Products, GBP Posts are not available to all businesses.
 One of the most high-profile industries that lamented the inability to add Google Business Profile Posts was the hotel and lodgings industry.
-In late 2021 Google made ‘what’s new’ and ‘events’ posts available to listings in the lodging type categories.
-‘Special offer’ posts were not made available.
+In late 2021, Google made ‘What’s New’ and ‘Events’ posts available to listings in the lodging type categories, but ‘Special Offer’ posts remained unavailable.

 Google has since decided to allow chains the ability to create Google Posts via the API on an ongoing basis.
-A multi-location business could set up their own access to the API, or they could use one of many third-party tools to allow them to schedule their Posts via the API.
+A multi-location business could set up its own access to the API.
+Or, it could use a third-party tool, like BrightLocal’s Google Business Profile Post Scheduler, to schedule its Posts via the API.

 Where do Google Business Profile Posts appear?

-Up until September 2018, Google Posts enjoyed a great level of visibility high up in the business profile.
+Up until September 2018, Google Posts enjoyed a great level of visibility, appearing high up in the business profile.
 Since then, though, Google Posts have been moved to the bottom.

-Sadly, where businesses had been successfully using GBP Posts to drive potential customers to their website, many experienced a significant drop in users from this method.
+Sadly, as a result, businesses that had been successfully using GBP Posts to drive potential customers to their website experienced a significant drop in users from this method.

 On Desktop in the Business Profile

-The ten most recent Posts will be shown.
-A click on ‘View all’ will generate a popout where a user can scroll through all historical Posts.
+The most recent Posts will be shown.
+A click on ‘View all’ will generate a pop-out where a user can scroll through all historical Posts.

 Google Maps on a Desktop